asos-nizamulahmed/competency-framework/behaviours.md

 2. Continuously improves themselves and is always learning and adapting to new challenges.
 Actively solicits and acts on feedback.

-3. Takes ownership of their own career development.
-Understands where the gaps are in their conceptual knowledge and practical experience and actively improves them
+3. <mark>Takes ownership of their own career development.
+Understands where the gaps are in their conceptual knowledge and practical experience and actively improves them</mark>

 4. Is passionate about improving how we deliver software.
 Inspires others to follow in their path.
 Cultivates a culture of knowledge sharing.<details><summary>Examples</summary>
 	- Experimentation